 consult with the VR Supervisor for guidance on how to proceed with the case.

-If approval is not required (see EOT Approval Requirements below), complete the EOT for IPE in RHW and document the reasons for the EOT in ReHabWorks (RHW).

-If approval is required, complete the following steps:

-document the reasons for the EOT in a case note in ReHabWorks (RHW) and request approval; and

-once VR Supervisor documents approval in a RHW case note, complete the EOT for IPE in RHW.
+If the VR counselor cannot contact the customer to obtain agreement to complete the EOT for IPE by the 90th day, the VR counselor should consult with the VR Supervisor for guidance on how to proceed with the case.
+If it is determined that the case should be closed, refer to B-600: Closure and Post-Closure Services for information about closing the case.

-EOT Approval Requirements
+B-503-2: EOT for IPE Approval Requirements

-When completed prior to the IPE due date, the first EOT does not require any supervisory approval.
+When completed prior to the IPE due date, the first EOT for completing the IPE does not require any supervisory approval.

 Any EOT for a lapsed IPE due date requires VR Supervisor approval before the EOT for IPE is entered in RHW.

-Any additional EOT's for IPE (past the first one), regardless of whether or not the additional EOT is completed prior to the end of the first EOT, also require VR Supervisor approval.A case note confirming the approval the must be documented in RHW.
+Any additional EOT's for IPE (past the first one), regardless of whether or not the additional EOT is completed prior to the end of the first EOT, also require VR Supervisor approval.

-If the VR counselor cannot contact the customer to complete the IPE or to complete the EOT for completing the IPE by the 90th day, the VR counselor must consult with the VR Supervisor for guidance on how to proceed with the case.
-If it is determined that the case should be closed as an unsuccessful closure when the IPE due date has already passed, the VR Supervisor must approve the closure.
-For more information, refer to B-604: Unsuccessful Closures.

-EOT Documentation Requirements

-When completing the EOT for IPE in RHW, document the justification for the EOT in the comments section of the EOT for IPE page; an additional case note is not required unless there is a required approval prior to entering the EOT in RHW.
+Case notes must be entered in RHW for both the approval request and the approval decision.
+Refer to E-300: Case Notes Requirements for case note requirements.

+Once the approval request and the approval decision are documented in RHW, the VR counselor completes the EOT page in RHW.

 IPE Requirements for Transition Students

 All policies, timelines, and regulations related to IPE development, documentation, and amendments are also applicable when working with students with disabilities and youth with disabilities.
 For more information about developing an IPE for students with disabilities, refer to C-1300: Transition Services for Students and Youth with Disabilities.